Glen Canyon Dam: Continuing debates

 Long after the Glen Canyon Dam was built and continuing to the present day, controversy remains between supporters of dam removal and those who believe it should be left in place.
 One of the earliest debates regarding the dam was its impact on Rainbow Bridge National Monument, whose 290 ft high natural arch is the highest in North America, and is a sacred site to the Navajo people.
 The environmental lobby wanted the Bureau of Reclamation to keep Lake Powell at or below a level of 3600 ft, to prevent it from intruding into the monument.
 The Bureau of Reclamation proposed to build a barrier dam and pump system in order to keep water out of the monument.
-However, with the potential damage that would be caused to the remote environment, "the cure would be far worse than the disease."
+With the potential damage that would be caused to the remote environment, "the cure would be far worse than the disease."
 The proposal was fought over and litigated for years until it was permanently shelved in 1973.

 Glen Canyon Dam became the subject of influential literature, including Edward Abbey's novel The Monkey Wrench Gang (1975), which tells the story of a fictional group of environmentalists fighting against industrial developers in the American Southwest, their ultimate target being Glen Canyon Dam.
 The novel gained a cult following after its publication and established Glen Canyon Dam as a poster child of environmental destruction caused by dams.
 Abbey's book is discussed in Ecospeak: Rhetoric and Environmental Politics in America (1992) by Jimmie Killingsworth and Jacqueline Palmer, who write that Glen Canyon Dam became "the big symbol of all that blocked freedom in the interests of civilized progress."
 On March 21, 1981, the radical environmental group Earth First! staged an anti-dam protest by unfurling a 300 ft tapered black sheet of plastic down the face of the dam, making it appear as if a gigantic crack had appeared in the structure – a direct re-enactment of a scene from Abbey's book.
 Authorities were unable to find the individuals responsible.

 In his comprehensive history of western water development, Cadillac Desert (1986), Marc Reisner criticized the political forces that resulted in Glen Canyon and hundreds of other dams being built in the 1960s and 1970s.
 Many of these projects had dubious economic justifications and hidden environmental costs, but the government agencies that built them – namely the Bureau of Reclamation and the U.S. Army Corps of Engineers – were more interested in maintaining their size and influence.
 Reisner writes that "in the West, it is said, water flows uphill towards money."